rlucas7/code-searcher/README.md

 ```

-Following steps were tested for Python 3.11 (MacOS M1 and intel).
+Following steps were tested for Python 3.11 (using Mac M1 and Mac intel chips).

 ## make venv